bitcraze/crazyflie-firmware/docs/development/openocd_gdb_debugging.md

 ### Prerequisites

-First ensure that you have the ARM GCC toolchain and OpenOCD installed and in your path.
-To check, run:

-    which openocd
-    which arm-none-eabi-gcc

-The path to your OpenOCD binary and ARM GCC binary should output.
-If not, try installing them again.

 #### Ubuntu

 These steps have been tested on Ubuntu 20.04.
 The link to gdb-multiarch is required because Ubuntu does not ship arm-none-eabi-gdb anymore, but the new gdb-multiarch that supports all architecture.